 - Focus on skills and measurable results above previously held job titles and education.
 For example, requiring previous experience in a senior-level role will negatively affect women, BIPOC candidates, and under-represented groups.
 After all, we can’t measure success according to the metrics—like climbing the career ladder—of yesterday’s system that we all agree is flawed and biased.
 Meanwhile, evidence of leading an initiative, volunteering to participate in a working group, or contributing creative ideas to address emerging challenges speak volumes about a candidate’s skills.

 Consider skills candidates acquired outside of the office, too.
 We have to appreciate a single mom who earned her degree at night school, the initiative and drive of a young person who became the first in their family to earn a college degree, and who Regina Hartley refers to as “Scrappers” compared to “Silver Spooners.”
 In our recent session of Redesigning the Future of Work, Rachell Morris, Head of HR at TED, stressed the importance of viewing candidates holistically, and considering skills they bring from outside of the office, too.
 “Understanding a candidate’s whole story, might add value to the work you’re doing,” Rachell says.

 3. Review the language in your job description and communications.

 At the height of the #MeToo movement, we were asked to review job descriptions on a daily basis, and I could always tell whether or not a woman had reviewed it already.
 As we strive to promote racial equity, there is a lot we can learn from the movement for gender equity—most importantly, that representation matters.
-Having someone from the community you hope to attract review or write your job description and communications will help you avoid issues like using a lowercase b for Black, prevent you from using a racially charged word unintentionally, or otherwise seeming disingenuous in your commitment to DEIB.
+Having someone from the community you hope to attract review or write your job description and communications will help you avoid issues like using a lowercase b when writing Black, prevent you from using a racially charged word unintentionally, or otherwise seeming disingenuous in your commitment to DEIB.

 Also avoid gendered language.
 Using he/she or maternal/paternal may turn away nonbinary candidates and allies.
 Meanwhile, terms like family or parental leave, and they for singular use, sends a message of inclusivity right from the start of a candidate’s experience.